redox-os/book/src/porting-applications.md

 ### Submodules

-In some programs or libraries you can't use tarballs because they don't carry the necessary Git submodules of the program (most common in GitHub generated tarballs), on these cases you will need to use the Git repository or the commit of the last stable release (Cookbook download the submodules automatically).
+In some applications or libraries you can't use tarballs because they don't carry the necessary Git submodules of the application (most common in GitHub generated tarballs), on these cases you will need to use the Git repository or the commit of the last stable release (Cookbook download the submodules automatically).

-To identify if the program use Git submodules, check if it have external folders to other repository (they appear with a commit hash on the right side) or the existence of a `.gitmodules` file.
+To identify if the application use Git submodules, check if it have external folders to other repository (they appear with a commit hash on the right side) or the existence of a `.gitmodules` file.

-Follow these steps to use the last stable version of the program when Git submodules are necessary:
+Follow these steps to use the last stable version of the application when Git submodules are necessary:

-- Open the program/library Git repository.
+- Open the application/library Git repository.
-- Check the "Releases" or "Tags" buttons, in most cases the program have a stable release at "Releases".
+- Check the "Releases" or "Tags" buttons, in most cases the application have a stable release at "Releases".
 - In both pages the commit hash of the stable release will be the first item of the announcement below the version number.
 - Copy the repository link/version branch or tag and paste on your `recipe.toml`, for example: